 August 25th, Year of our Fair Lord 10, Teno

 Rose and the rest of the captives had been, for the most part, well-treated.
 Food was rationed and words were sharp.
-There were some people who were wounded, but they’d been promptly treated.
-Everyone was hustled about a lot at the start.
-She hadn’t known what had happened to Fred.
-He’d been thrown clear of the bus.
-But not long after their packs had been returned—seemingly untampered with—Fred had arrived, his head wrapped in a bandage, at the line of tents set up by the mine fields for the Eastasian army’s “guests.”
+There were some people who’d been wounded, but they’d been promptly treated.
+Everyone had been hustled about a lot at the start.
+Fred had gone missing long enough for her to worry, but not long after their packs had been returned—seemingly not tampered with—Fred had arrived, his head wrapped in a bandage, at the line of tents set up by the mine fields for the Eastasian army’s “guests.”